periaate/envi/README.md

 Application Options:
   -E, --encode       Encrypts environment variables into a .env.AES file.
-  -g, --add-global   Use global environment variables to add to encoding/decoding.
+  -A, --adopt        Adopt the current processes environment variables to add to encoding/decoding.
   -a, --add          Use ./.env file to add environment variables to encoding/decoding.
   -i, --input:       Filepath to the .env.AES file. (default: ./.env.AES) -f, --file:        Filepath to an .env file. (default: ./.env)